djfooks/breadboard/README.md

 Change log:

+- Added Ctrl-c and Ctrl-v to copy paste selection.
 - Added backspace/delete key to remove selection.
 - Added multi component selection movement and rotation with shift click to add/remove from selection.
 - Added a latch component.
 Allows memory and counters without having to deal with tricky timing issues.